• Skip to primary navigation

 Check our guide on how time-of-use rates and peak hours change from summer to winter.

-Switching between Time-of-Use prices and Tiered prices
+Switching between Time-of-Use, Tiered, and Ultra-Low Overnight prices

 With the fixed price program ending on October 31, 2020, the OEB introduced this as an option for households and small businesses looking for more predictability in times of uncertainty.
+Now with the ULO rates, Ontario consumers can freely move between the three plans.

 • All RPP-eligible customers are eligible to switch plans.